jothepro/djinni_build/README.md

 - iOS (xcframework, Swiftpackage)
 - macOS (xcframework, Swiftpackage)
 - Windows (NuGet package)
+- Linux (just Conan)

 The script provides a CLI that allows the user to configure what the output should be.

 The user is able to configure:

-- What target platform to build for (Android, iOS, macOS, Windows)
+- What target platform to build for (Android, iOS, macOS, Windows, Linux)
 - Which architectures to build for (x86, x86_64, armv7, armv8)
 - Wether and how to package the resulting binaries (AAR, NuGet, XCFramework, Swift Package)
 - Wether to build documentation for the library interfaces in each target language (Java, Objective-C, C++/CLI)